NLF and PAVN strategy, organization and structure: Use of terror

 Civil servants, officers, teachers and religious figures were rounded up first and executed after quick "revolutionary" trials.
 A second roundup fingered leaders of civic organizations, intellectuals, professionals and individual civilians and their families who had worked for the Americans.
 A barber for example who had cut the hair of Americans had both his hands cut off before being liquidated.

 The greatest number of people eliminated however appeared to be during the Viet Cong retreat from the city.
 They were usually shot and buried in well-concealed mass graves that were eventually to yield some 2,800 corpses.
 Lack of visible wounds on some bodies, including 2 Catholic priests, indicated that they had been buried alive.
 The 2,800 bodies in Hue were part of a larger group of some 5,800 civilians in the city targeted in Viet Cong attacks for liquidation or abduction.
 Most of the remaining victims have never been found.

-Đắk Sơn: 1967 the VC used flamethrowers to incinerate 252 civilians, mostly women and children at the village of Đắk Sơn, in Đắk Lắk Province.
+Đắk Sơn: 1967 the VC used flamethrowers to incinerate 252 civilians, mostly women and children at the village of Đắk Sơn, in Phước Long Province.

 Thanh My: In 1970, at the village of Thanh My, near Da Nang, the PAVN killed an estimated 100 civilians as they huddled in bunkers for shelter, by tossing in grenades and satchel charges.

 Hit squads and assassinations.
 During the early years of the war, assassinations and other similar activity was organized via "special activity cells" of the VC.
 As the conflict extended, efforts were centralized under the VC Security Service estimated to number 25,000 men by 1970.
 By 1969, nearly 250 civilians were being murdered or kidnapped each week.
 The total tally of the NLF/PAVN terror squads from 1967 to 1972 stands at over 36,000 murders and almost 58,000 kidnappings according to one US Department of Defense estimate, c.
 1973.
 Statistics for 1968–72 suggest that "about 80 percent of the terrorist victims were ordinary civilians and only about 20 percent were government officials, policemen, members of the self-defence forces or pacification cadres."

 Communist forces and spokesmen consistently denied using any terror, and attributed the mass graves at Hue to spontaneous action by various aggrieved peoples of the city.
 The use of terror however is encouraged in official NLF documents, such as COSVN Resolution Number 9, published in July 1969, which noted: "Integral to the political struggle would be the liberal use of terrorism to weaken and destroy local government, strengthen the party apparatus, proselyte among the populace, erode the control and influence of the Government of Vietnam, and weaken the RVNAF."